NannyML/nannyml/docs/how_it_works/chunking_data.rst

 Underpopulated chunks
 ~~~~~~~~~~~~~~~~~~~~~

-Depending on the selected chunking method and the provided datasets, some chunks may be tiny.
-In fact, they
+Depending on the selected chunking method and the provided datasets, some chunks may not have a lot of observations
-might be so small that results obtained are governed by noise rather than actual signal.
-NannyML estimates minimum chunk
+inside them.
+In fact, they might be so small that results obtained are governed by noise rather than actual signal.
+NannyML estimates a minimum chunk size based on the reference data
-size for the monitored data and model provided (see how in :ref:`deep dive<minimum-chunk-size>`).
-If some of the chunks
+(see how in the :ref:`section on minimum chunk size<minimum-chunk-size>`).
+If some of the created chunks
-created are smaller than the minimum chunk size, a warning will be raised.
+are smaller than the minimum chunk size, a warning will be raised.
 For example:

 .. code-block:: python